gcla/termshark/.github/ISSUE_TEMPLATE/bug_report.md

 * Wireshark Version (tshark -v):
 * Termshark Version (termshark -v):
-* List Interfaces ([sudo] tshark -D):
-* List Link-Layer Types for relevant interfaces (tshark -L <interface name>):

-Please also provide any relevant information about your environment.
+Please also provide any relevant information about your environment (OS, VM, pi,...)